suffolklibraries/sljekyll/coronavirus/index.md

 layout: default
 title: Suffolk Libraries and coronavirus
 breadcrumb: home
-callout-text: >-
-  All libraries remain open, although some events have been postponed.
-The Home Library Service has been suspended until further notice.
+callout-text: "All libraries remain open, although all events have been postponed.
+The Home Library Service has been suspended until further notice."
 featured: true
 featured-image: /images/coronavirus/coronavirus.jpg
 featured-alt: 'NHS advice poster: Wash your hands more often for 20 seconds'